 - 3 Parsnips peeled and chopped into 1" chunks

-- 2 tbsp Salted butter melted
+- 2 tablespoon Salted butter melted

 Instructions

-- Remove beef from slow cooker and place on a platter.
-Place vegetables in a large bowl and toss with melted butter.
+- Place vegetables in a large bowl and toss with melted butter.
 Place vegetables on platter and serve.

 Kay says